 These Foods Stimulate Your Immune System

-As we consider foods that can help your immune defense, we will first look at foods that boost immune function.
-These foods may be of importance to you if you have a condition where you could benefit from a more active immune system.
+As we consider foods that can help your immune defense, we look at foods that boost immune function.
 An important note: There are many claims on the internet about foods that supposedly enhance immunity, but many are not supported by evidence.
-In this chapter, I am going to describe the research that has been done on specific foods in humans demonstrating an immune benefit.
+Here, I describe the research that has been done on specific foods in humans demonstrating an immune benefit.

 The white button mushroom, one of the most common of all edible mushrooms, is eaten raw in salads or cooked with a wide variety of ingredients across world cuisines.
 White button mushrooms are a good source of bioactives, including beta-glucan, an immune-stimulating dietary fiber.
 Researchers at the University of Western Sydney in Australia studied 20 healthy volunteers who were assigned to eat either a normal diet or a normal diet plus white button mushrooms.
 The mushroom-eating participants ate 100 grams of blanched mushrooms per day, roughly equivalent to 1.3 cups of mushrooms for one week.
 As a test of whether the mushrooms affected immune function, the researchers measured the levels of two antibodies (IgA and IgG) in the subjects' saliva.
 More antibodies are produced in the saliva after immune activation.
 The researchers found a steady increase in IgA levels in the participants, with a 55 percent increase after one week of mushroom consumption and a continued rise to 58 percent above baseline levels up to two weeks after finishing the mushrooms.
 Eating the mushrooms activated the gut, which stimulated the immune system to produce the antibodies.
 The antibodies then circulated to the mucus membranes, where they were secreted in saliva.